asyncapi/website/pages/blog/socketio-part1.md

   1. Implements a publishing operation.
   1. The ack callback is invoked only if the receiver returns an acknowledgment.

-A more advanced concept of Socket.IO is the [Namespace](https://socket.io/docs/v4/namespaces/), which enables multiplexing capabilities.
-A namespace has its own event handlers (and potentially its own dedicated connection).
-Socket.IO uses the main namespace (`/`) by default but it is possible to set up multiple custom namespaces.
+A more advanced concept of Socket.IO is [Namespace](https://socket.io/docs/v4/namespaces/), which enables multiplexing capabilities.
+A Namespace has its own event handlers (and potentially its own dedicated connection).
+Socket.IO uses the main Namespace (`/`) by default, but it is possible to set up multiple custom Namespaces.

 At this point one may wonder: